What is the FDCPA?

 The Fair Debt Collection Practices Act (FDCPA) (15 U.S.C. §1962) is a federal law enacted in 1978 to protect consumers from debt collector harassment and abuse.
 The law clearly outlines collection practices that are considered unfair, abusive, and deceptive.

-Whether you are receiving phone calls or letters or have been sued, you have rights under the FDCPA (view the full FDCPA).
+Whether you are receiving phone calls, letters, or have been sued, you have rights under the FDCPA.
 Even if you owe the debt and cannot pay it or dispute the amount claimed, debt collectors must comply with the law.
-They are, for example, required to provide you with accurate information, produce proof of the debt upon request, and may never engage in intimidation or harassment.
+Debt collectors are required to provide you with accurate information, produce proof of the debt upon request, and may never engage in intimidation or harassment.

 - Call you if you have told them to stop.